 As you enter you will be provided with a service booklet, a hymn book and a weeksheet.
 Large print copies are available if required.
 The service booklet contains the words spoken by the priest and by the congregation.

 You may be worried about when to stand, sit or kneel, or if to bow, genuflect or cross yourself.
 Please don’t worry as practices vary, even among individual Anglicans.
 The general rule is we stand to sing hymns, to say our affirmation of faith (the Creed) and for the reading of the Gospel in the Holy Eucharist.
 We sit during readings from the Old Testament or New Testament Letters, the sermon, and the choir anthems.
 We stand or kneel for prayer to show our gratefulness to God for accepting us as children or as an act of humility before God.
 Many people find kneeling for any length of time difficult or uncomfortable and sit with bowed head instead.

 The Regular Services

 The principal service is the Eucharist (also called Holy Communion).
-We celebrate this every day of the week at St Annes Parish Church, and twice on Sundays.
-At the 8:00am Sunday service the Eucharist is celebrated without music.
-At the 10:30am service it is celebrated with choir and organ.
+We celebrate this every day of the week, except Saturday, at St Annes Parish Church.
+On Sunday the Eucharist is celebrated with choir and organ.
 Our weekday celebrations are usually without music.